Marcotong21/High-Frequency-Alpha-Test-Framework/README.md

 ## Alpha:
-The alphas are to predict the movement of the next 3-5 seconds.
+I only provide two sample alphas in factors.py.
+Of course I will not put all my alphas on github! 😎 The alphas are to predict the movement of the next 3-5 seconds.
 So this is a time-series factor, not a cross-sectional stock picker common in stocks.
 The main measure of the predictive effectiveness of the factors is the IC, which is the correlation between the factor series and the y series.

 (Note: Here we simply consider the predictive power, or corr, for the time being.
 Other factors such as kurtosis and skewness do not need to be measured for the time being, but may be considered in subsequent modeling or risk control sessions)